secicciari/final_project/README.md

 ## Communication protocols
 Our main tool for communicating as a group will be Slack.
 To get in contact urgently we exchanged phone numbers and emails.
+We're also using a Trello board to track our deliverables and outstanding questions: https://trello.com/b/GN9969Z9/green-team-final-project

 ## Segment 1 roles
 - Square (repo, updating documentation, eda): Sam